redis/docs/content/develop/data-types/timeseries/configuration.md

 ### OSS_GLOBAL_PASSWORD

-Global OSS cluster password used for connecting to other shards.
+Global Redis Community Edition cluster password used for connecting to other shards.

 #### Default